Step-by-Step Guide to Setting Up Email Accounts in cPanel

 - Password: The password you set during account creation

-You can find these settings in cPanel under Connect Devices for the specific email account.
+You can find these settings in the Connect Devices section of the email account in cPanel.

-- Send a test email to your new email address from another account (e.g., your personal Gmail or Yahoo account).
+- Send a test email to your new address from another email account.

-- Reply to the test email to confirm that outgoing emails are functioning properly.
+- Reply to the test email to ensure that both sending and receiving are working correctly.

 If you found this guide helpful, feel free to share it with others who might benefit from it.
-For more tips and tutorials on managing your website and hosting, stay tuned to our blog!
+For more tips and tutorials on managing your website and email, check out our blog!